 - Use quality chocolate to get the best chocolate flavor.
 I chopped up a bar of Ghirardelli chocolate.

 - I used a mixture of Dutch process cocoa and black cocoa powders for a darker cake.
-Both can be found at King Arthur Flour.

 - Decorate the cake after it cools with a dusting of cocoa powder and fresh or candied orange slices.
 (I used candied slices and gave each slice a twist before laying them on the cake.)